keitheorem/Smart-Factory-AMR/SLAM/README.md

 Online Asynchronous: Data process is multi-thread and different sensor data can come in at different frequency, used when real time localisation is more important

-Life-Long Mapping: For large environment, to continue mapping from a given map and update with new sensor information
+Life-Long Mapping: For large environment, used to continue mapping from a given map and update with new sensor information

 Localisation Mode: Map no longer generates, used to figure out robot position in the map